-Ultimately, however, probably the biggest reason people don’t have a will is procrastination – it’s on their to-do list, but it never makes it to the top of the pile.
+Ultimately, however, probably the biggest reason people don’t have a Will is procrastination – it’s on their to-do list, but it never makes it to the top of the pile.

-Why you should have a will
+Why you should have a Will

-The main reasons to create a will include:
+The main reasons to create a Will include:

 - to appoint someone – an executor – who has the authority to step into your shoes and tend to your affairs when you die

-- to try to avoid disputes that may arise if you don’t create a will.
+- to try to avoid disputes that may arise if you don’t create a Will.

-You will be considered ‘intestate’.
-The legal system would then distribute your estate according to a formula, known as an intestacy formula, that has been set out in an act of parliament.
-Basically, the formula distributes your assets to those you’ve left behind according to their relationship to you.
-Often, this starts with a spouse or children, if you have them.
+You will be deemed to have died ‘intestate’ if you pass away without a Will.
+The distribution of your estate will be made according to a formula, known as an intestacy formula that has been set out in an Act of Parliament.
+Basically, your assets will be distributed among those you’ve left behind according to their relationship to you.
+Often, this starts with a spouse or children.

 Avoid family drama and disagreements

-To minimise disagreements among your family members after you're gone, having a will is a really good place to start.
+To minimise disagreements among your family members after you're gone, having a Will is a really good place to start.
 Then, at least you’ve expressed what your wishes are, and your survivors – and the legal system – have something to go by.

-It’s important to note, however, that you’re under no obligation to treat your children equally in your will.
+It’s important to note, however, that you’re under no obligation to treat your children equally in your Will.
 For example, the law doesn’t say that I have to treat my four kids the same.
 It just says that I need to leave adequate provision for them – basically, have they got enough to get by?

 How do I make a Will?